 Project Innovation

-This project will demonstrate the advantages of concurrently acquiring time-lapse magnetotelluric and passive seismic data over a producing geothermal reservoir.
-The data will be jointly inverted for images of resistivity and seismic velocities using workflows and algorithms that enforce structural similarity constraints between the different physical properties, and subsequently correlating the spatio-temporal information in the joint-inversion geophysical images to working reservoir models.
+This project demonstrated the advantages of concurrently acquiring time-lapse magnetotelluric and passive seismic data over a producing geothermal reservoir.
+The data was jointly inverted for images of resistivity and seismic velocities using workflows and algorithms that enforce structural similarity constraints between the different physical properties, and subsequently correlating the spatio-temporal information in the joint-inversion geophysical images to working reservoir models.
 The technical advancements of this project are provided via concurrent monitoring of time-lapse changes in both resistivity and seismic velocity and the joint inversion of the multi-physics data.
 Ultimately, these images can be used for better estimates of rock properties and spatial distribution of steam and water at depth, for more accurate reservoir modeling and monitoring which will lead to more accurate placement of production wells.
 A field demonstration at The Geysers has been carried out to evaluate the value added by applying this technology.

 Project Goals